zcattacz/PJON_wiki/Home.md

 * Every device transmits and receives on the same common PJON network medium
 * Every device can be connected to n PJON network media (with n dedicated pins)
 * Every device has equal right to transmits and receives on the common medium
-* Device transmission occurs only if communication medium is not in use
+* Transmission occurs only if communication medium is not in use
-* Device syncronization happens every byte
+* Syncronization occurs every byte
-* Devices communicates through packets
+* Devices communicate through packets

 ###Byte layer
 Every byte is prepended with 2 syncronization padding bits.
 The first is a 60 microseconds logic 1 followed by a standard 20 microseconds logic 0.
 The reception tecnique is based on finding a logic 1 long as the first padding bit with a certain acceptance, syncronising to its falling edge and checking if it is followed by a standard logic 0.
 If this pattern is recognised byte reception starts, if not, interference, syncronization loss or simply absence of communication is detected at byte level.
 This adds a certain overhead to information but reduces the need of precise time tuning because syncronization is renewed every byte.